MileHacker Logo

 • Google Maps or Yandex Maps are strongly suggested for navigation.

-• Drive on the right-the right side of the road within Turkey.
+• Drive on the right-hand side of the road in Turkey.

 Sea and River Arrivals: Water-Based Travel to Adana

-• Adana is an inland city and does not a sea port for international ferries or cruises.
+• Adana is a city not on the coast and does not a sea port for international ferries or cruises.

 • The nearest major seaport is Mersin International Port, approximately 65 kilometers (40 miles) west of Adana.